TuringLang/AdvancedHMC.jl/README.md

 - `verbose` controls the verbosity.
 - `progress` controls whether to show the progress meter or not.

+Note that the function signature of the `sample` function exported by `AdvancedHMC.jl` differs from the `sample` function used by `Turing.jl`.
+We refer to the documentation of `Turing.jl` for more details on the latter.

 ## Citing AdvancedHMC.jl ##
 If you use AdvancedHMC.jl for your own research, please consider citing the following publication: